Information & Referral

 A Community Companion is a volunteer who is matched with someone in the community who is living with a mental illness.
 Volunteers complete a training program and then commit two hours a week for a minimum of three months to spend quality time with their match.
 The program encourages routine social activities that focus on aspects of the consumer’s life beyond their mental health status.
 To get involved or if you know someone who might need a companion, call 973-334-3496 x517.

-Edna’s Haven is at Trinity Lutheran Church in Dover from 12:30 – 4:30 pm, Mondays through Fridays.
-At this Resource Center, there is an on-site coordinator who is available to provide information and referral, financial assistance, linkages to services and more.
-Health screenings, computer access, veteran’s services and job fairs are also available at times throughout the year.
-Soup Kitchen services are available from 11:30 am – 12:30 pm and a Food Pantry is available.
+Edna’s Haven is a drop in Resource Center at Trinity Lutheran Church in Dover, Mondays through Fridays from 12:30pm to 4pm.
+Edna’s Haven provides information and referral, financial assistance, linkages to services, and more.
+Health screenings, computer access, veteran’s services and job fairs are also available at times throughout the year as well as soup kitchen services and a food pantry.

 Intensive Family Support Services

 The Intensive Family Support Services (IFSS) provides support for individuals who have an adult family member with mental illness.
-Caring for someone who has a mental illness may be physically and emotionally stressful.
-These stresses cause feelings of frustration, embarrassment, resentment and anger.
+Caring for someone who has a mental illness may be physically and emotionally stressful, stigmatizing, and isolating.
+These stressors cause feelings of frustration, embarrassment, resentment, grief, and anger.
 IFSS provides supportive counseling, family support groups, psychoeducational workshops, advocacy and linkage on behalf of family members.

 Families in the Emergency Support Team is a program designed to ease the anxiety and stress that families feel when they accompany a loved one to the emergency room.
 On site professional support along with education on hospital procedures and mental health is provided to families in the ER.